Ashtonn77/machine-learning-notebooks/README.md

 </ul>

 ### Supervised Learning
   As the first branch of machine learning, supervised learning concentrates on learning patterns through connecting the relationship between variables and known outcomes and working with labeled datasets.
-Supervised learning works by feeding the machine sample data with various features (represented as “X”) and the correct value output of the data(represented as “y”).
+Supervised learning works by feeding the machine sample data with various features and the correct value output of the data.
 The fact that the output and feature values are known qualifies the dataset as “labeled.”
 The algorithm then deciphers patterns that exist in the data and creates a model that can reproduce the same underlying rules with new data.

 ### Unsupervised Learning
   In the case of unsupervised learning, not all variables and data patterns are classified.
 Instead, the machine must uncover hidden patterns and create labels through the use of unsupervised learning algorithms.
 Unsupervised learning algorithms typically group together data points that are found to possess similar features.